aquasecurity/trivy/docs/docs/coverage/language/python.md

 To build the correct dependency graph, `pyproject.toml` also needs to be present next to `poetry.lock`.

 License detection is not supported for `Poetry`.

+### uv
+Trivy uses `uv.lock` to identify dependencies and find vulnerabilities.

+License detection is not supported for `uv`.

 ## Packaging
 Trivy parses the manifest files of installed packages in container image scanning and so on.